pdaicode/ASR-psychoacoustics/README.md

 psychoacoustics
 ===============

-psychoacoustic filter sample codes

-Demo script for the implementation of psychoacoustic filters
+This repository contains MATLAB source code and scripts of the psychoacoustic filters I developed in my PhD thesis